ATHLETES:

 Men’s Novice Coach

-Joe Hester has coached for the Woodson Crew since 2019.
+Joe Hester has coached for the Woodson Rowing since 2019.

 While attending the US Coast Guard Academy from 1984-1988, he rowed fours and eights in the men’s lightweight program, earning gold and silver medals in Lightweight Eights at Dad Vail championships.
 While on active duty, he rowed on San Francisco Bay as part of the Coast Guard’s whaleboat team; both boats and rowers were much heavier.

-As crew Dad to daughter Katy (WTW lightweight, 2021), he volunteered as a launch driver, US Rowing Assistant Referee, and the Virginia State Rowing Association (VASRA) Team representative.
+Starting as crew Dad to daughter Katy (WTW lightweight, 2021), he volunteered as a launch driver, US Rowing Assistant Referee, and the Virginia State Rowing Association (VASRA) Team representative.
 Coach Joe rows with the Occoquan Boat Club in a single.
-In the coach’s launch, he is often accompanied by Sea Sea, his family’s Portuguese Water Dog.
-Coach Joe has worked with novice crews for a couple years, and they’ve done well – silver medals at States – and this year’s novices are shaping up well.
+In the coach’s launch, he is often accompanied by Sea Sea, the Hester family’s Portuguese Water Dog.
+Coach Joe has worked with novice crews for a couple years, and they’ve done well, earning medals at States.
+This year’s novices are shaping up smartly as well!
 Most recently, the Woodson men’s Novice 8+ won silver in the 2023 Virginia State Rowing Championship.
+The Men’s Freshmen 8+ won silver in 2024, qualifying them to compete at the Scholastic Rowing Association (SRAA) Nationals.

 Ron Lim